-This had me thinking on how the enemy works in our lives.
+This had me thinking about how the enemy works in our lives.
 As long as we stay sealed up in Christ the enemy can pick and pick but our packaging in Him remains strong.
 No wonder Nehemiah (Nehemiah 1-3) felt such a compelling urge to get the walls of Jerusalem rebuilt to their full strength once again.
-Where ever there is a hole or a breach in any structure it allows opportunity to an enemy to poke his nose into and gaining access to manipulate the circumstances of life.
+Wherever there is a hole or a breach in any structure it allows an opportunity for an enemy to poke his nose into and gaining access to manipulate the circumstances of life.
 It makes his job easier.

-Obtaining coffee creamer this morning was a struggle until I broke the seal.
+Obtaining coffee creamer that morning was a struggle until I broke the seal.
 Don’t let the enemy break your seal.
 Stay covered in Christ and push forth until the end for your reward is coming.
 Now is not the time to give in or give up.
 If necessary, ask God to help you repair what is broken that you may be whole once again.
 Remain strong in God!
+You can do this!

 Copyright © Word For Life Says.com (Sharing any posts or lessons can only be done through the share buttons provided on this site from the original posts, lessons, and articles only.
 You can reblog from the original posts only using the reblog button provided, or share using the share buttons provided from these social media platforms: Facebook, Twitter, or Pinterest, etc., and they must be shared from the original posts only.
 All other repostings are prohibited.
 Posts and other items of interest found on this site MAY NOT BE COPIED AND PASTED, downloaded, uploaded, etc to another website or entity not listed (physical or electronic).
 See COPYRIGHT PAGE for more details.